jackkrebsbach/partner-maker/README.md

 once.
 If there is an odd number of students a 'No Partner' student will automatically be added.
 An excel workbook will be generated with a sheet for each student containing a list of partners.

-TO DO:
-Create alert when there are students with the same name.